 Book a physiotherapy appointment if: Two to three kilometres into your run, you start experiencing pain and tightness on the outside of your knee.
 If you walk it out, the pain disappears, but this means it’s time for physiotherapy – before you hear the clicking or popping sensation of the IT band snapping against the joint.

 For runners, the constant impact of activity can cause too much strain on the shins, feet or heel bones and lead to a stress fracture—the most serious of all running injuries.

 Different than an acute fracture that happens in one brief moment, stress fractures happen gradually, which means they can be prevented.

-Book a physio appointment when: You’ve got pain when you run, but also sometimes when you’re on your feet for too long.
+Book a physiotherapy appointment if: You’ve got pain when you run, but also sometimes when you’re on your feet for too long.
 Like any progressive injury, it’s key to listen to your pain and respond early—a physiotherapist can help make sure you’re on track to prevent or recover from stress fractures caused by running.

-pt Health has clinics conveniently located in your city with friendly, trained physiotherapists who are happy to get and keep you run-ready.
+Our trained physiotherapists are happy to get and keep you run-ready.
 Find one near you and book a physiotherapy appointment today.